wso2/docs-devant/en/docs/api-management/api-security.md

 7. If you select **OAuth2**, you can also configure permissions for the API.
 You can select from the available scopes or create new ones, and then assign them to each resource.

     !!! note
-        If you select both **API Key** and **OAuth2**, the API will require either authentication method for access.
-However, access to scoped API resources will be restricted to OAuth2 only.
+        If you select both **API Key** and **OAuth2**, authentication requirements depend on the resource:

+        - For unscoped resources, clients can use either an API Key or OAuth2 access token to authenticate.
+        - For resources with OAuth2 scopes assigned (permissions), only OAuth2 authentication is permitted.

 8. Click **Apply** to save the changes.
 The changes will be deployed to the Development environment immediately.
 For other environments, you need to promote the changes.